Gopal Datt: Early life

 Gopal Datt was born in Nainital and finished high School in Nainital.
 He graduated with B.Sc.
 (Chemistry).
 After his graduation, Gopal enrolled into the National School of Drama (NSD) Delhi passing out in 1999.
 He acted in many stage dramas like Shakespearean Italian to Parsi.
 His favorite theater director is B.V.
 Karanth.

 Career

 After finishing acting course, Gopal Dutt moved to Mumbai from Delhi.
-He got first break in Mujhe Kucch Kehna Hai (2001).
-After that he played roles in Tere Naam, in Kaushik Ghatak's 2014 Samrat & Co. as Chakradhar Pandey and also soundtrack writer in this and he played Jawaad's character in national award-winning film Filmistaan.
-He also became a jury in a film festival.
+He got first break in the film Mujhe Kucch Kehna Hai (2001).
+After that he played supporting roles in Tere Naam, in Kaushik Ghatak's 2014 film Samrat & Co., and in the national award-winning film Filmistaan.
+He also became the jury member in a film festival.
 Gopal has worked in many web series and he has been actively involved with the TVF since a very long time.
 He played a major role in Arre’s Official Chukyagiri and Voot’s Badman.
-He is known for his comedy roles in AIB videos.
+He is also known for his comedic roles in various YouTube videos created by AIB.